AdamMili/schoolboard/README.md

 Import database.sql

-Change database credentials in 'src/database.php'.
+Change database credentials in 'database.php'.

 Entry point is in this format: domain-of-your-app.test?student=1